gokila-appanasamy/Booking_API_Automation/README.md

 # Booking API Automation

-This project is a REST API automation framework built using Java, Rest Assured, and Cucumber to validate hotel booking API functionalities.
+This project is a REST API automation framework built using Java, Rest Assured, and Cucumber to validate booking API functionalities.

 ## Overview